jimbobbennett/MicrosoftAcademicContent/README.md

 * [Cloud-scale machine learning workshop](https://github.com/cloudscaleml) - A workshop designed to get attendees up to speed on the rudiments of modern machine learning at cloud scale.

+* [Using The Microsoft Face API to Create Mario Kart Astrology](https://dev.to/azure/using-the-microsoft-face-api-to-create-mario-kart-astrology-3hap) - How to use the Microsoft Face API

 ## Event content

 * [Microsoft Ignite | The Tour learning paths](https://github.com/microsoft/ignite-learning-paths-training) - train the trainer content for the learning paths taught at Microsoft Ignite | The Tour

 * [How do I even?](https://www.howdoieven.dev) - a selection of workshops to run at events

+* [Fake call workshop](https://github.com/ChloeCodesThings/FakeCallWorkshop) - Materials to build your own fake boyfriend/boss/sibling/co-worker call with Azure & Twilio

+## Hackathon content

+* [Connecting your Domain.com domain name to your web app during an MLH hackathon](https://dev.to/azure/connecting-your-domain-com-domain-name-to-your-web-app-during-an-mlh-hackathon-287o) - how to connect a Domain.com domain name to an Azure web app when at an MLH hackathon

+* [Hack with Azure](https://github.com/microsoft/hackwithazure) - Resources for students at hackathons

 ## K-12 content